Camzyos (Mavacamten)

 How It Works

-Camzyos works by reducing the excessive contraction of the heart muscle and decreasing the obstruction to blood flow.
-This helps improve your symptoms and your ability to exercise by allowing blood to flow more easily into and out of your heart.
+Camzyos works by reducing excessive contraction of the heart muscle, thereby easing the obstruction to blood flow, which may improve symptoms and exercise capacity.

 How to Take Camzyos